Highlights Of The Program

 - Examining co-rotating twin-screw extruders and their role in efficient PET recycling processes

-- Designing PET recycling process sections for optimized material quality and production throughput
+- Outlining the PET recycling process section configurations for optimized material quality and production throughput

-- Presenting lab-scale implementation and real-world examples transitioning to production scale
+- Presenting lab-scale implementation and real-world examples of transitioning to production scale

 Q&A SESSION ON EXTRUSION-BASED PET RECYCLING SOLUTIONS